 Spinal decompression therapy is a modern, non-surgical traction procedure that effectively treats low back, neck, and radiating leg and arm pain.
 This type of traction is very successful in relieving pain associated with spinal disc herniation, degenerative spinal discs, and facet joint syndromes.
 Spinal decompression therapy decompresses spinal discs and facet joints by utilizing traction, distraction, and body positioning.

 Studies have shown that the spinal disc injury is responsible for a significant number of lumbar/leg pain and neck/arm pain syndromes.
-Excessive compression forces from daily activities increases internal spinal disc pressure which can lead to spinal disc protrusion, herniation, and bulging of disc material.
+Excessive compression forces from daily activities increase internal spinal disc pressure which can lead to spinal disc protrusion, herniation, and bulging of disc material.